 I plan on doing a post going deep into the benefits of sulforaphane, but in the meantime the website SelfHacked provides a great list (with citations) of the many known benefits of sulforaphane.

 Well, you can, and you should, continue to eat broccoli which contains many micronutrients not contained in broccoli sprouts.
 However, young, 3-day old sprouts contain 20-100 times the sulforaphane-creating compounds as adult broccoli (R).

 In other words, 1 pound of sprouts equals 100 pounds of broccoli in terms of sulforaphane-producing capacity.

 What you'll need to sprout your own seeds:

 - A wide-mouth mason jar.
 It's usually easy and cheap to buy single jars from hardware or gardening stores or your local Whole Foods.

 - A sprouting lid or a small piece of mesh to act as a strainer.
 I use this lid, which fits wide-mouth mason jars.
 When I first began, I used a simple coffee filter but using a straining lid is far easier to manage.

 - Broccoli seeds.
-I like Food to Live's seeds because of their high germination rate.
+I like Todd's seeds because of their high germination rate.